 Patent Step 4: Application Filing

-Lastly, step five is patent prosecution.
-Patent application prosecution is representing your invention before the USPTO.
+The patent prosecution step is the conducting of communications with the USPTO or WIPO patent offices to advance the application to an allowance if possible.
 In other words, it is the conducting of communications regarding patent examination or proceeding.
 Patent application prosecution is either representing a patent application through examination, appealing an examination decision, or conducting opposition, reissue, or reexamination proceedings.
 Prosecution happens after a patent is pending and it occurs both before and after a patent is granted.
-Contact us for patent prosecution help to respond to an office action from the patent office.
+Most often patent prosecution is communications with the patent examiners through letters called office actions.
+Patent prosecution for applications includes responding to office actions, writing application amendments, revising existing claims, and examiner interviews.
+Carson Patents recommends all inventors seek the help of a licensed patent practitioner (patent agent or patent attorney) for all of the steps in how to get a patent.
 Read more about patent prosecution.

 - Global Search Engine Accessing All 108 Available Data Sources

 - (Optional) AI Tool: Search Expanding and Enhanced Language Translation

 - (Optional) AI Tool: Patent Application Mock Examiner Review